Chunangat Kunjikavamma: Life

-When the first political meet of the Indian National Congress in the Malabar region was conducted in 1921 at Ottapalam, she showed her organizing skills by mobilizing the women’s wing of the Congress.
+When the first political meet of the Indian National Congress in the Malabar region was conducted in 1921 at Ottapalam, she showed her organizing skills by mobilizing the women's wing of the Congress.
 All the members of her family also attended the meet.
 This was the beginning of her active political career.
 She became a full-time worker of the Congress and organized many meetings for awakening people to the ideals of Congress.
 She participated in the State conferences as well as All India conferences of the Congress and greatly encouraged the women of her region to join the freedom movement.

 She was jailed during 1930 and 1932.
 In 1932, she had given leadership to a great demonstration boycotting foreign goods.
 She was arrested and placed in Kannoor jail for three years.
 After her release she remained active in the freedom struggle and was arrested again and spent the next two years in Vellore Jail along with other great women leaders of the movement like Srimathi Kuttimalu Amma, Samuval Aaron and Asher.

 In 1940 her husband Sri Madhava Menon died, which shattered Kunjikkavamma and she slowly started withdrawing from her hitherto highly active career in the Congress though she continued in a reduced capacity until August 1947 and Independence.
 Later she involved herself in social activity for the welfare of Harijans and in spreading of Khadi.
 Kunjikkavamma helped in the construction of the high school and the Kasturba Memorial Kendra at Chunangat, her native village.
 She also donated 8 acres of her land to the bhoodan movement led by Acharya Vinoba Bhave.

-She was awarded the Tamra Patra by the Central Government in 1972 as recognition of her role played by her in the freedom struggle.
+She was awarded the Tamrapatra by the Central Government in 1972 as recognition of her role played by her in the freedom struggle.
 She declined an offer by the Kerala Government of the day to grant her land in Vayanad district in recognition of her efforts in the National Movement.
-She spent the last years of her life at her daughter’s residence.
+She spent the last years of her life at her daughter's residence.
 She died on 21 August 1974 at the age of 80 years.